What is a Cervix? Do men have one?

 Does a man have a cervix too?

-A cervix can be found in women, transgender (transgender) men, and anyone who was assigned a female birth certificate.
+Women, transgender men (trans) and those who were born with a cervix are all eligible.

-Transgender men can have their cervix, ovaries, and womb removed.
+Trans men may have their cervix and ovaries removed by a total hysterectomy.
 Not all men choose to have this done.

-A cervix is an integral part of the female reproductive process.
-Men don’t have one.
+Because it is part the female reproductive system, men do not naturally have a cervical.

 Some women may need to have their cervix removed, or, in rare cases, they are born without one.